Rare and Exotic Fruit Plants

 Another South American fruit in the same family as tamarillos.
 Dick and Anne-Marie Endt at Landsendt in the Waitakere Ranges in Auckland were the main people associated with introducing it, and they had hopes of promoting it as another of their South American plant introductions.
 This was some decades ago.
 Plants were grown and fruited successfully by others but it never quite took off as a potential commercial fruit in this country alongside the tamarillo (Cyphomandra betaceum).
 It needs much the same conditions and temperatures as tamarillos do.
 The taste is different from the more common latter plant and is usually readily accepted by people who know tamarillos.
 It’s a thinnish, yellow-skinned relative, but its size might well be improved as has occurred with the tamarillo which has had decades of cultivation, selection and deliberate breeding.

-July 2023; a few again in stock, from $40
+Usually a few in stock, from $50

 Davidsonia jerseyana